Interactive logon: Require smart card - security policy setting

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

-The following table lists the actual and effective default values for this policy.
-Default values are also listed on the policy’s property page.
+The following table lists the actual and effective default values for this policy, by server type or Group Policy Object (GPO).
+Default values are also listed on the policy's property page.

 |Server type or GPO||Default value|